sMamooler/Resource-Efficient-ML-Algorithm-for-On-Implant-Neurological-Symptom-Detection/README.md

 ## Usage

-### In the aseline model and Fixed Point Quantization you can use pre-trained weights by adding --pre-trained=True to the command
+### In the aseline model and Fixed Point Quantization you can use pre-trained weights by adding --pre-trained=True to the command.

 ### Baseline Model
 For using the baseline model with no compression run: